zhanghongce/rIC3/README.md

 IC3 algorithm implemented in rust.

-rIC3 significantly outperforms all existing open-source implementations of the IC3 algorithm in terms of performance and scalability.
+rIC3 demonstrates competitive performance and scalability compared to state-of-the-art implementations.